logicalclocks/feature-store-api/.github/pull_request_template.md

+This PR adds/fixes/changes...
-Please summarize your changes to the code and make sure to include all changes to user-facing APIs:
+- please summarize your changes to the code
+- and make sure to include all changes to user-facing APIs
-- ...

 JIRA Issue: -